 Q 21: Can a person or a health insurance issuer take benefits out of a plan?
 What if a consumer doesn’t need all of the benefits in a plan?

 No. Neither consumers nor health insurance issuers can take benefits out of a plan.
-At a minimum, every health plan on the [insert name of state exchange] must provide coverage for all the essential health benefits the ACA requires.
+At a minimum, every health plan on the [insert name of state exchange] must provide coverage for all the essential health benefits (EHB) the ACA requires.
 (See Question 16.)
 Even though a person may not need every benefit in a plan, plans must cover all the essential benefits to share risk across a broad pool of consumers and be sure all benefits are available to everyone.
 This also helps to protect people from risks they cannot always predict across their lifetimes.

-There may be short-term plans or limited benefit plans available that don’t cover all the essential health benefits.
+There may be short-term plans or limited benefit plans available that don’t cover all the essential health benefits (EHB).

 Drafting Note: States with an individual mandate may want to add: Consumers who don’t have a plan that provides minimum essential coverage may have to pay a penalty when they file their state income taxes.
 The federal penalty was reduced to $0 starting with tax year 2019.
 (See Question 57.)